quackquack4444/m3u-filetransfer/README.md

 Linux example:  python m3u_transfer_v1.0.0.py "a playlist.m3u" "/run/media/me/HDDBackup/C/iTunes/Music/" "/run/media/me/512GBSD/music"
   (an example based on the transfer between a mounted external HDD and the target SD card)

-I have to admit that (and it will be obvious to many) that this was written with the assistance of ChatGPT.
+I have to admit that (and it will be obvious to many) that this was written with the assistance of ChatGPT, hence the MIT licence as I cannot really say that I wrote it myself.
 I can program, and have been doing so for 40 years, but I needed a quick solution when I discovered that the App/program I'd paid for stopped working.
 Sorry, I've not written documentation for years!

 Use at your own risk.